mchrisb03/fail2ban-ui/README.md

 * A dashboard of active jails and recent ban/unban activity, updated in real time over WebSocket
 * A server manager for local, SSH-connected, and agent-connected Fail2Ban instances
-* Search, ban, and unban operations across all jails and servers
+* Centralized search, ban, and unban operations across all jails and servers
 * Remote jail and filter configuration management (depending on connector capabilities)
 * Filter debugging with live log-pattern testing
 * Ban insights, including country-level analytics on an interactive 3D globe